LarsNieuwenhuizen/workflows/README.md

 ### Building and releasing Go applications

-Build and create a release your Go app
+Build and create a release your Go app.

+This workflow defines the next version, builds the app for Linux and Mac and creates a release in your github repo!

+`LarsNieuwenhuizen/workflows/.github/workflows/build-and-release-go.yml@main`

 > [!IMPORTANT]
 > This workflow creates a release in your Github repository, so it needs write permissions.